SihaoCheng/SihaoCheng.github.io/index.md

 <h1 id="Research">Research</h1>

-I am interested in reveal beautiful physics and make discoveries from large and complex datasets.
+I am interested in revealing beautiful physics and make discoveries from large and complex datasets.

 In this data-rich era, we are less limited by the size of data, but more by ideas to explore it.